Full Disclosure - 3I ATLAS

 Conflict-prone

 The note wasn’t cruel.
-It was clinical, the way a trauma surgeon writes “high risk of hemorrhage” without blaming the patient.
+It was clinical, like a trauma surgeon writing “high risk of hemorrhage” without blaming the patient.

 Species: Homo sapiens